The Great Shark Escape

 • Starcatchers are “a small group of people . . .
 There have been Starcatchers on Earth for centuries, Peter.
 Even we don’t know how long.
 But our task is always the same: to watch for the starstuff, and to get to it, and return it, before it falls into the hands of the Others.”
 The Others misuse starstuff to gain power.

 • Starstuff is golden dust that sometimes falls from the sky as meteors and “has amazing power . . .
 Wonderful power.
 Terrible power.
 It . . . it lets you do things . . .
 It’s not the same for everybody.
 And it’s not the same for animals as for people.”
-Starstuff can heal, can make people fly, can make people strong.
+Starstuff can heal, can make people fly, or can even make people strong.
 Molly explains that larger quantities are more dangerous and can kill a person, or turn a fish into a mermaid, horses into centaurs, and other transformations.

 Spiritual Content